DensityCo/conduit/README.md

 ### `router.navigate(path, params)`

 Pass a rails-style path and an object containing values for any route parameters.
-The router will generate a new hash value and update `window.hash`, prepending a single forward slash.
+The router will generate a new hash value and update `window.location.hash`, prepending a single forward slash.

 ### `router.handle(path)`